peopleware/openapi/resource/search-and-to-many-associations.md

 - `fuzzy`: String.
 The given term must appear as part of a member of the `fuzzy` field of matching search index documents.
 Used for names, descriptions, ...

-- `dependency`: Canonical URI.
-Matching search index documents must have an entry in `dependencies` that exactly matches this value.
+- `toOneAssociation`: Canonical URI.
+Matching search index documents must have an entry in `toOneAssociations` that exactly matches this value.
 Used to retrieve to-many associations.

 The search service will